 Do-overs tend to go away when we turn 18.
 Get arrested?
 Blow off responsibilities?
 Lose the scholarship?
 These decisions don’t get wiped out, and they will haunt for a long time.

-4. What happens in Vegas seldom stays there:
+4. What happens in Vegas comes home with you.

 There is no free pass once you’re a legal adult.
 Sound judgment counts and it’s as true at 18 as it is at 40.

 Or, put another way, you have your whole life ahead of you.
 Don’t be so impatient.
-Succeed or fail today, tomorrow will always brings fresh promise and the opportunity to start over.
+Succeed or fail today, tomorrow will always bring fresh promise and the opportunity to start over.

 It’s tough to value other people’s experience when you have none yourself.
-But it’s worth the effort to listen, to learn, and to become co-conspirators when it comes to life on down the road.
+But it’s worth the effort to listen and learn when it comes to life on down the road.

-Decide right now, out of the box, if you want to work the next 50 years as a slave to values imposed by popular culture… or if you intend to answer some other calling?
+Decide right now, out of the box, if you want to work the next 50 years as a slave to values imposed by popular culture or if you intend to answer some other calling?
 The wrong answer will lead to a kind of slavery.
-Initial trajectory is everything, because the further you travel down that road the great distance you’ll end up from real peace.
+Initial trajectory is everything because the further you travel down that road the greater distance you’ll end up from real peace.

 Life is designed to move forward.
-Don’t listen to the “High School is the best time of your life” crowd.
+Don’t listen to the “high school is the best time of your life” crowd.
 It’s a lie.
 There’s a whole amazing world out there to be explored.
-“Carpe Diem.”
-Seize the day!
+Seize the day.